jakobsitory/05_CPP05_42CC/README.md

 - Managing exceptions for invalid grades.

 ### **ex01 - Form up, maggots!**
-The Form up, maggots! project involves creating a form class that can be signed by bureaucrats.
+A form class that can be signed by bureaucrats.

 **Key objectives included:**